andrewrk/node-s3-client/README.md

  * `s3RetryDelay` - how many milliseconds to wait before retrying an S3
    operation.
 Default 1000.
  * `multipartUploadThreshold` - if a file is this many bytes or greater, it will be uploaded via a multipart request.
-Default is 10MB.
+Default is 20MB.
+Minimum is 5MB.
+   Maximum is 5GB.
  * `multipartUploadSize` - when uploading via multipart, this is the part size.
    The minimum size is 5MB.
 The maximum size is 5GB.
-Default is 5MB.
-Note that S3 has a maximum of 10000 parts for a multipart upload, so if you try to upload a file greater than 48.8GB multipartUploadSize will be automatically increased to the mimimum necessary value.
+Default is 15MB.
+Note that S3 has a maximum of 10000 parts for a multipart upload, so if this value is too small, it will be ignored in favor of the minimum necessary value required to upload the file.
  * `multipartDownloadThreshold` - if an S3 object is this many bytes or greater, it will be downloaded via multiple parallel requests.
-Default is 10MB.
+Default is 20MB.
+Set to `Infinity` to never do multipart downloads.
  * `multipartDownloadSize` - when downloading in parallel, this is the size of each part.
-Default is 5MB.
+Default is 15MB.

 ### s3.getPublicUrl(bucket, key, [bucketLocation])